lokesh/lightbox2/README.md

 by [Lokesh Dhakar](http://www.lokeshdhakar.com)

-## License

-Lightbox2 is licensed under The MIT License.

-- **100% Free.** Lightbox is free to use in both commercial and non-commercial work.
-- **Attribution is required.** This means you must leave my name, my homepage link, and the license info intact.
-None of these items have to be user-facing and can remain alongside the code.

 ## Roadmap

 - **Maintenance.** No substantial features are being worked on till all open Pull Requests and Issues have been reviewed.
 - **Documentation.** Main features and options need to be documented.

 ## Changelog